 A final reason for the decline in DS3 pricing is the reality that equipment costs and the cost of supplying the bandwidth have declined.
 This means that carriers can supply the bandwidth at a lower cost.
 As bandwidth usage continue to increase as a result of bandwidth hungry applications like video on demand and graphic heavy applications the price of bandwidth will continue to decline.
 The only thing that seems likely to slow prices from falling much further is the "last mile" or the connection from the users premise to the service providers' POP (Point of Presence), but we'll save this matter for another article.
 Until then, enjoy those inexpensive DS3 lines and good luck finding a price that's right for you!

-We are experts in AR T-1.
-This page is a quick summary of the products specifically offered by T1Market in Datto.
+We specialize in AR Fractional T1 Line.
+This page is a short summary of the products specifically offered by T1Market in Datto.

-Going forward, our wish is to regularly enhance our product offerings.
-We now offer enterprise items typically utilized by larger firms, specifically: gigabit ethernet, MPLS network service, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
-Several of our carriers also deliver cost-free managed Cisco routers for multi-year contracts.
-Primarily, our goal is to build a bond with you - our client - that will last for years to come.
-Obtaining your trust is exactly what we do here.
-Saving you money on inexpensive bandwidth services is exactly how we keep it.
+As we go forward, our goal is to continuously enhance our product offerings.
+We now provide enterprise items usually utilized by larger corporations, specifically: OC3, MPLS network service, fiber ethernet, and cloud computing bandwidth delivered over a fiber optic backbone.
+Several of our carriers even offer free managed Cisco routers for multi-year contracts.
+Mainly, our objective is to create a bond with you - our customer - that will last for years to come.
+Obtaining your trust is what we do all the time.
+Saving you money on inexpensive MPLS services is precisely how we keep it.